Fixing 3 Way Switch & 4 Way Switch Wiring Problems

 Let's assume you are in a mess right now.
 The switches don't work.
 You don't have a continuity tester.
 Here is how to fix them.
-The first thing that must be done is to identify the two common wires.
-There will be one in each switch location.
-One of these wires is 'hot' continuously.
-The other one leads directly to the light fixture.
-Isolating them is usually not too hard.
+The first thing that must be done is to identify the two common or traveler wires.
+WATCH THE ABOVE VIDEO to see what those wires are.

 Find the HOT Wire First